 According to Psychology Today, emotional intelligence includes three skills:

-According to People Metrics, an emotionally intelligent service professional understands the customer’s emotional needs – and, as such, tries to assertively (instead of aggressively) make appropriate suggestions.
+According to People Metrics, an emotionally intelligent service professional understands the customer’s emotional needs – and, as such, tries to make appropriate suggestions assertively (instead of aggressively).

 Communication skills

 A candidate must have effective communication skills.
 Some people think this is simply the ability to speak clearly and be understood – however, there are other equally important facets, such as the ability to listen and empathize.
 Research has shown that active listening can make both participants in a conversation feel better.
-Applying this to customer service, a good rep needs to be a good listener, and able to understand the customer’s needs, wants, and concerns – particularly when it comes to dealing with impatient and short-tempered clients.
+Applying this to customer service, a good rep needs to be a good listener and understand the customer’s needs, wants, and concerns – particularly when dealing with impatient and short-tempered clients.

-Another important point to note here is that service reps need to be able to effectively communicate information about the business’ products and services.
-Research has shown that 62% of customers claim that the representative’s knowledge and the ability to clearly communicate helped them find viable solutions to their problems.
+Another critical point to note here is that service reps must effectively communicate information about the business’s products and services.
+Research has shown that 62% of customers claim that the representative’s knowledge and ability to communicate clearly helped them find viable solutions to their problems.

 Time management skills